 While you’ll be exploring Africa’s rugged terrain by day, you’ll be slumbering in some of the country’s most luxurious lodgings by night.
 Don’t believe us?
 Check out the sublime hotels and sensational safari tents you’ll enjoy on tour on the tour page!

 5. Cruise Lake Naivasha

 On Day 4 we’ll break up our usual game drives with an hour-long cruise across Lake Naivasha.
 The freshwater lake is home to the world’s largest population of flamingos.
 Not to mention sizeable populations of hippos and crocodiles.
 Don’t fall in!

 Lions and leopards may be the poster children of our gay safari, but they aren’t the only players.
 In fact, Kenya’s feathered fauna will be key to this ensemble production.
 Flock to the rivers and lakes to spot ample pelicans, kingfishers, hammerkops and the aforementioned flamingos.
 In Amboseli National Park, over 600 species of birdlife will flit and flutter.
 And lest we forget the ostriches sprinting Kenya’s savannahs!

 3. Photograph the Big Five

-So named for their difficulty to hunt on foot, the Big Five include the lion, leopard, rhinoceros, elephant, and buffalo.
+So named for their difficulty in hunting on foot, the Big Five include the lion, leopard, rhinoceros, elephant, and buffalo.
 These notorious mammals demand respect – and at least a third of your camera’s memory card.

 2. Revel in the Natural Beauty

-From the snowy heights of Mount Kenya, to the rushing depths of Great Rift Valley, Kenya’s National Parks are a photographer’s fodder.
-In fact, Kenya’s parks are so inspiring, Disney Animation Studios flew its design team here before sketching box-office behemoth, The Lion King.
+From the snowy heights of Mount Kenya to the rushing depths of the Great Rift Valley, Kenya’s National Parks are a photographer’s fodder.
+In fact, Kenya’s parks are so inspiring Disney Animation Studios flew its design team here before sketching the box-office behemoth, The Lion King.